airswap/airswap-about/protocols/light.md

 # Responses

 In RFQ the server is the order signer.

-{% hint style="info" %} Only respond with a full order if the `swapContract` parameter in the request matches the [Light](./contract-deployments.md) contract address.
-Your client may otherwise be requesting a [Full Order](./full.md){% endhint %}

 A `LightOrder` has the following properties:

 | Property     | Type      | Description                                 |
 | :----------- | :-------- | :------------------------------------------ |